 - Advanced social sharing and forums

-Note: Third-party customization falls outside the scope of our support.
+Note: Code-based customization falls outside the scope of our support.
 This means that we’re unable to help further with setup or troubleshooting.
 Additionally, with a code-based solution, we can’t guarantee its functionality or full compatibility with Squarespace.
 This includes how it functions with our responsive design, particularly its appearance on mobile devices, and if it functions on all templates.
-Third-party customizations can also cause display issues with future updates to our platform.
+Code-based customizations can also cause display issues with future updates to our platform.
 While we can't help further, there are many resources that can point you in the right direction: